 It is easy to put personal information online, such as your birthday, routines, places you frequent, future visits, holiday destinations, relationships, and opinions, etc, which are then available for anyone in the public domain to access.
 For personal safety, as well as identity security, you may want to consider whether you share personal information, images of friends and/or family and details of any routines.

 Social media posts now include location-based information, particularly from mobile phones, which tells people exactly where you are or where you have been.
-Again, with personal security in mind, you may want to turn off these notifications.
+Again, with personal security and privacy in mind, you may want to turn off these notifications.

-With respect to personal security, it is advisable not to include on social media details such as your personal phone numbers, home address, details of family members or vehicle details.
+Concerning personal security, it is advisable not to include on social media details such as your personal phone numbers, home address, details of family members or vehicle details.